Lorenavc/Organoid-Knowledge-Graph/README.md

 Enter your Neo4j username: neo4j
 Enter your Neo4j password: yourpassword

-After inputting your username and password, open the http://localhost:7474 in your browser to access the Neo4j Browser interface.
+After inputting your username and password, open the localhost in your browser to access the Neo4j Browser interface.

 ### 5. Load Organoid KG
 You can run the following Cypher query to load the entire graph: